lum3on/ComfyUI_AudioTools/README.md

 -   **Amplify / Gain**: Adjusts the volume with a specific dB gain.
 -   **Normalize Audio**: Normalizes the audio to a target peak dB level.
 -   **Mix Audio Tracks**: Combines two audio tracks, with individual gain control for each.
+-   **Trim Audio**: Cuts a specified number of seconds from the beginning and/or end of an audio clip.
 -   **Remove Silence**: Intelligently removes silent sections from an audio clip.
 -   **De-Esser**: Reduces harsh "s" sounds (sibilance) in voice recordings.
 -   **De-Plosive (Low Cut)**: A high-pass filter to reduce low-frequency pops from "p" and "b" sounds.